 -Edit bullet points, or re-order bullet points so the most relevant are nearest the top.

 Even when an employer only requests a resume, also submit a cover letter if possible.
 A cover letter is your opportunity to articulate how your skills and experiences fit the specific organization or position you’re pursuing.
-For resources on building a cover letter, or to see examples of the appropriate format and structure of a cover letter, refer to Optimal Resume or use one of the following sample cover letters as a guide:
+For resources on building a cover letter, or to see an example of the appropriate format and structure of a cover letter, refer to the templates section below.

 In general, your cover letter should follow this overall structure: